Man With The Iron Neck

 Allocated seating (numbered tickets).

 Stay around after the show, grab a drink and enjoy music in the Courtyard.
-Curated by Kate Stroud of Dusty Attic Music Lounge, keep an eye on Facebook to see who’s coming!
+The music is curated by Kate Stroud, keep an eye on Facebook to see who’s coming!

 Buy tickets for three or more performances this Season and save 20%.
 Read more about Subscription Packages.